ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 Lots of pipelines/tools will use `conda.yaml` to enable easy installation of dependencies.
 It's very likely `defaults` could be in a `conda.yaml` file because it's been the... default to include it.

-Unfortunately as far as I know, there is no setting or method available to protect against a `conda.yaml` using a package from `defaults` if it's in a  yaml file.
+Unfortunately as far as I know, there is no setting or method available to protect against a `conda.yaml` using a package from `defaults`.

 There is a feature request for `nodefaults` [to apply everywhere](https://github.com/conda/conda/issues/12010).